Jawairia11/Object_Detection_through_streamlit/README.md

 # Object_Detection_through_streamlit

+Object Detection with Yolo7 and accessing it through Streamlit.

 We will run the code and  will write the following command in VS code terminal

               python -m streamlit run streamlit_yolo.py